Advanced Platform Technology Center

 - *Due to these projects being in the early stages of the patent process, we cannot post specific information here.

-Stephanie Nogan Bailey is the Program Manager for CLE-TTAP.
+Stephanie Nogan Bailey is the Program Manager for vehiCLE.
 With extensive experience in clinical research for novel rehabilitation technologies and training in device translation and project management, she is passionate about finding healthcare solutions for the challenges Veterans and others with complex health conditions face.
-She is responsible for overseeing the daily operations of CLE-TTAP, engaging with VA inventors and interacting with VA TTP, and managing CLE-TTAP personnel in all prototype design, fabrication, testing, and quality system documentation.
-All inquires regarding CLE-TTAP should be addressed to her: firstname.lastname@example.org.
+She is responsible for overseeing the daily operations of vehiCLE, engaging with VA inventors and interacting with VA TTP, and managing vehiCLE personnel in all prototype design, fabrication, testing, and quality system documentation.
+All inquires regarding vehiCLE should be addressed to her: firstname.lastname@example.org.

-Braden Petno is the mechanical technician for the TTAP Center.
-He is studying mechanical engineering and has experience with a wide variety of computer aided design tools, programming languages, and fabrication techniques.
+Braden Petno is the mechanical engineer for vehiCLE.
+He has experience with a wide variety of computer aided design tools, programming languages, and fabrication techniques.
 He works closely with inventors and engineers to implement and develop ideas and processes.
-He also does extensive work on the design and fabrication of these technologies.
+He also does extensive work on the design and fabrication of these technologies, and is responsible for maintaining our lab equipment.

-Dakota is a Mechanical/Biomedical Engineer (Co-op) for the VEHICLE center and graduate student at The University of Akron.
+Dakota is a Biomedical Engineer for vehiCLE.
+He earned a Master's degree in Biomedical Engineering from the University of Akron in 2023.
 His responsibilities include CAD design, fabrication, prototyping, and documentation.
+Dakota also splits time with Rellinc team striving to advance research in the area of sensory restoration in individuals with lower limb loss.
 Dakota’s experience includes medical device design, fabrication, and mechanical expertise, as well as laboratory experience in stem cell and tissue engineering.
 He is passionate about leveraging these skills to help improve the lives of others.

 - 3D modeling